FREQUENTLY ASKED QUESTIONS

 Q: When will we get our photos?

-A: Depending on how busy we are, we will make all images available in a private, password-protected, gallery which you can view approx. 3-5 weeks after your wedding.
+A: Depending on how busy I am, I will make all images available in a private, password-protected, gallery which you can view approx. 3-5 weeks after your wedding.
 If a USB Drive is included, it will arrive soon after that.

 A: Yes!
-I use two pro camera bodies and an assortment of lenses and flashes to every wedding.
-My home workflow consists of downloading the images to my main hard drive, which automatically backups to two internal drives, one external drive, and finally I upload offsite to Amazon Web Services Cloud Server.
+I use two pro camera bodies and an assortment of lenses and flashes at every wedding.
+My home workflow consists of downloading the images to my main hard drive, which automatically backs up to three external drives, and finally, I upload offsite to a Cloud Server.

 Q: Would you travel to be our wedding photographer?